longhornadam/QuizForge/dev/QuizForge_Base_DRAFT.md

 - Provide `rationales` as an array of objects:
 ```
 "rationales": [
-  { "item_id": "mc_example", "correct": "Why the right answer works.", "distractor": "Why the strongest distractor fails." }
+  { "item_id": "mc_example", "correct": "Why the right answer works.", "distractor": "" }
 ]
 ```
 - Skip STIMULUS and STIMULUS_END when generating rationales entries.
 - One entry per scored item (skip STIMULUS/STIMULUS_END).
 Keep each explanation to one sentence per field; focus on the why.
-- Primary job: explain why the correct answer(s) is/are correct; use `distractor` to flag the strongest misconception only.
+- Primary job: explain why the correct answer(s) is/are correct.
+Do not describe distractors; leave `distractor` empty if the field is required.
 - Never tell students to "ask/see your teacher" or suggest office hours; rationales must stand alone without deferring to a teacher.

 ## 12. EXECUTION WORKFLOW